 Denatured alcohol — often abbreviated as “alcohol denat.” or “SD Alcohol” on ingredient lists — shows up in a lot of household products, from pharmaceuticals to paint remover.
 It kills germs, which is why it’s used in hand sanitizers and cleaning products, and is highly flammable, so it makes great fuel for camping stoves.

 But is it safe to have in these household items?
 In general: Yes, as long as you absolutely don’t drink it.

-Denatured alcohol is ethanol that’s been mixed with other ingredients.
+Denatured alcohol is ethanol that’s been mixed with toxic additives.
 Ethanol — also known as grain alcohol — is alcohol at its most basic.

-However, ethanol is dangerous to drink in large quantities, so it’s “denatured” with additional ingredients to discourage people from drinking it.
+However, denatured alcohol is not fit for human consumption because of these additives and is instead used as a lower-cost solvent or fuel.
 (Introducing these ingredients also puts it in a different tax category, so it doesn’t cost as much to produce as the liquor behind the bar.)